 Cleaner-burning than gasoline-based aviation fuels

-Strict safety procedures during transport and refueling
+Strict safety controls during transport and refueling

 Regulatory & Quality Standards

-ASTM D1655 – Aviation Turbine Fuel Specification
+ASTM D1655 – Standard Specification for Aviation Turbine Fuels

 DEF STAN 91-91 (where applicable)

-ICAO fuel quality requirements
+ICAO fuel quality guidelines

 Jet A vs Jet A-1 (Quick Comparison)